Facing the Holidays - And Each Other

 In a time when the nation appears torn asunder, holiday sojourns give us a critical moment to see if we can stitch together a better understanding of just what in the world is going on.
 A chance to risk seeing and understanding our kin in greater dimensions, and sharing more of ourselves than we normally would.

 If you are game to try this exploration, to lean in with the courage it takes to craft deeper connection, there are three things I would have you consider:

 Is this a relationship where it is important for me to be known in this way?
 We don’t need to have these conversations with everyone in our lives.
 If political beliefs are not a strong and important part of your connections, bringing the election to the forefront may not be necessary.
 With some family members, though, we feel the need to be understood and to try to understand where they come from.
 If these are folks in the second category, proceed to:

 What do I hope for?
 If your desire is to change their mind, your conversation is likely to be unsatisfying.
 If your desire is to have deeper understanding and to be more deeply understood, what are you going to communicate about your own values?
 Share your experiences, not the bullet points of your favorite pundit, and encourage your family members to do the same.
 Then you might proceed to:

 - Can we work together to understand each other?
 It is not enough for one person to have made the commitment and reflected on their wishes: it takes willing participants to be successful.
 If you are willing, then take turns, ask real questions, and listen to understand.

-If you want more guidance - we have a handy guide and a list of potential questions for conversation.
-However you choose to engage this Thanksgiving, may you find some space to digest not just a great meal but also the many possibilities for action, for connection and for a future worthy of the generations to come.
+However you choose to engage this Thanksgiving, I hope you find some space to digest not just a great meal but also the many possibilities for action, connection, and a future worthy of the generations to come.
 We owe it to each other and to the future to set aside momentary discomfort for the future of our planet.
 Let’s give thanks for each and every moment we have, to be alive, to learn, to connect.